wetteyve/node-fullstack/docs/README.md

 ## 💡 Credits

-This setup is heavily inspired by the [Epic Stack](https://github.com/epicweb-dev/epic-stack) from Epic Web Dev, especially regarding dev & build processes, tooling configuration, and development workflow patterns.
+This setup is heavily inspired by the [Epic Stack](https://github.com/epicweb-dev/epic-stack) 🚀

 ## 📄 License